 The storm was devastating for our island and many other Caribbean islands.
 There was major damage in downtown Cruz Bay and most of the structures in Coral Bay were destroyed.
 Many people are homeless throughout the island.
 Fortunately, all staff members and guests who were at the resort when the hurricane hit were uninjured, and all guests were successfully evacuated to Puerto Rico to continue their travel home.
 At present, the only electrical power on the island is the power from generators, including generators at our resort, and we don’t know when the electric utility on St. Thomas will start up again.
 Most of the vegetation on the island was lost, and we all hope it will grow back.
 A few restaurants and markets on the island have recently reopened.
 The airport in St. Thomas just reopened and mail service has resumed.
 Gifft Hill School and First Bank are now open, and the ferries and car barge are running, but on a limited schedule.
 While these are all encouraging signs of progress, the road to recovery will be lengthy.

 The resort suffered extensive damage.
-The pool filled with sand and mud, Snorkels and the gazebo were destroyed, and the Sunset Bay buildings and lobby building suffered serious roof damage.
+The pool filled with sand and mud, Snorkels and the gazebo were destroyed, and the Sunset Bay buildings and lobby building suffered serious roof damage and will be in need of a round rock roofing repair company.
 Vistana has engaged a contractor who has been conducting a careful inspection of all buildings and cleanup of debris has been ongoing for the past few weeks.
 Fortunately, we have insurance coverage to cover the loss from the hurricane damage and the insurance claim is already in progress.

 As a result of the storm, management has determined to close the resort, at least through June 2018, while major repair work is being done.
 Vistana has recently communicated with owners regarding vacation opportunities during that time period.